austincrim/austincrim.com/src/content/posts/react-in-50-lines.md

 # `useState`

-Let's change our `App` component to render a classic counter:
+Let's change our `App` component to render a basic counter:

 ```ts
 const React = {